Table of Contents:

 The act of a majority of the directors present at a meeting at which a quorum is present shall be the act of the board of directors, except where otherwise provided by law or by these by-laws.

 In case any vacancy occurs in the board of directors between elections, the president shall be empowered to appoint a director to complete the unexpired term.

 SECTION 1.
 OFFICERS.

-The officers of the corporation shall be the president, the president-elect, the secretary and the treasurer.
+The officers of the corporation shall be the president, the president-elect, the past president, the editor of the Society’s official journal, the secretary and the treasurer.